+There's a whole host of free games described on this site, too!
 For example, why not try a game of Times Tables SNAP!?
 This variation of the classic card game will have your kids reviewing their multiplication times tables in an excited mood.

 Or, for those who prefer quieter games, Times Tables Memory is a good choice.
 As your child searches for the card they want, they will transfer multiplication facts from short-term to long-term memory.

 For larger groups, there's a Times Table Board Game you can print out and play!
 Question cards make it a learning experience, and the 'special' cards make it an exciting game!

 I've made a couple of Math Mazes based on certain multiplication sums.
 Give them to your kids when they're learning their 7 and 8 times tables!